Snazzyham/markdown-to-api/README.md

 Additionally, if you don't want to remigrate your posts into the database, you can just run `npm run serve` to serve them.

 ![](./screencap.gif)

+# UPDATE NOTES

+This now works as a full on node app, rather than a compilation of bash scripts and node apps as before.

+It's also now packaged using [pkg](), so you can go to the [releases section]() and download the package from there, and just run `./....` without having to do the whole npm install thing.
+Huzzah!

+**INSERT GIF HERE**

+Unfortunately, this also means that there's no separate `migrate` and `serve` command, everytime you run it it just migrates and serves.
+If you don't want to serve it you can just `ctrl-c` and cancel the server, but I get that thats not really elegant so I'm working on something else.

+If you prefer the old way of doing things, go the [legacy branch] and get that one, it still works the way it used to!